Return to campus — information and updates »

 View course descriptions in the academic calendar.

-When you graduate, you are ready to enter the workforce as an operator, technician, or technologist, either in digital manufacturing or any economic sector deploying technology.
+Upon graduation, you are ready to enter a field hungry for talent as an operator, technician, or technologist, either in digital manufacturing or any economic sector deploying technology.

 CAREER EXPECTATIONS